Brolyne-Otieno/Brolyne-Otieno/README.md

 ## 💫 About Me

-I'm a backend developer passionate about building clean, secure, and scalable REST APIs using Python and FastAPI.
+I'm a backend developer passionate about building clean, secure, and scalable REST APIs using **Python** and **FastAPI**.

-I enjoy designing efficient backend systems, working with relational databases, and continuously improving my software engineering skills through practical projects.
+I enjoy designing efficient backend systems, working with relational databases, and continuously improving my software engineering skills by building practical projects.

 ---